jccardonar/irrtree/README.md

 IRRTree
 =======

-Simple tool to quickly assess potential resource consumption of an AS-SET.
+Tool to quickly assess potential resource consumption of an AS-SET.

 ```
 job$ irrtree